pch91/SOGS/README.md

-# Stationeers mod "Events" for BepInEx.
+# Stationeers mod "SOGS" for BepInEx.

 This SOGS mog and a set of changes that bring, in addition to a greater challenge to your game play, focus on greater realism to the game.